 When you factor in both materials and labor, no-dig edging is an incredibly cost-effective choice.
 Materials like composite or plastic are often more affordable upfront than heavy-duty options like stone or metal.
 But the real savings come from the DIY-friendly installation.
 You won’t need to rent heavy equipment or hire a professional landscaper to get the job done.
 This combination of lower material costs and zero labor expenses makes no-dig edging a smart investment for any budget.
 It provides a durable, long-lasting border that delivers a high-end look without the high-end price tag.

-Where to Find Quality No-Dig Edging
+Where to Buy the Best No-Dig Edging

 Once you’ve decided on the right material for your project, the next step is finding where to buy it.
 Quality no-dig edging is available from specialty retailers and large home improvement stores.
 Knowing what to look for will help you find the best value and a product that lasts for years.

-Discover Frame It All Edging
+Why We Recommend Frame It All

 If you’re looking for a solution that combines durability, sustainability, and a straightforward setup, our products are designed for you.
 We offer a variety of no-dig landscape edging made from a blend of recycled plastic and sustainably sourced wood fibers.
 This composite material won't rot, warp, or splinter like traditional wood.
 Our unique snap-lock system makes installation a breeze—you simply slide the boards into the stakes and tap them into the ground.
 It’s a secure, long-lasting option for gardeners who want a polished look without the heavy lifting.